akiradeveloper/norpc/README.md

 [tarpc](https://github.com/google/tarpc) is a previous work in this area however it is not a best framework for in-process microservices because it tries to support both in-process and networking microservices under the same abstraction.
 This isn't a good idea because the both implementation will because sub-optimal.
 In my opinion, networking microservices should use gRPC and in-process microservices should use dedicated framework for the specific purpose.

 Also, tarpc doesn't use Tower's `Service` but define a similar abstraction called `Serve` by itself.
-This leads to reimplement functions like rate-limiting and timeout which can be realized by just stacking `Service` decorators if depends on Tower.
+This leads to reimplementing functions like rate-limiting and timeout which can be realized by just stacking `Service` decorators if depends on Tower.
 Since tarpc needs huge rework to become Tower-based, there is a chance to implement my own framework from scratch which will be much smaller and cleaner than tarpc because it only supports in-process microservices and is able to exploit the Tower ecosystem.

 ## Architecture